Martendal/DFIR-tools/README.md

 ## volxlsx
 #### Description
 A simple script relying on Volatility 3 and Pandas.
-It runs a set of Volatility 3 plugins against a Windows memory dump and put all the results in a single XLSX file, so the analysis can be done through a "portable case" and with Excel filtering capacity (also it's convenient for copy/pasting into a timeline maybe?).
+It runs a set of Volatility 3 plugins against a Windows memory dump and puts all the results in a single XLSX file, so the analysis can be done through a "portable case" and with Excel filtering capacity (also it's convenient for copy/pasting into a timeline maybe?).
+There is also a "tag" column on each table so interesting information can be bookmarked.

 #### Requirements
 Volatility 3 needs to be available, built and installed following the available procedure: https://github.com/volatilityfoundation/volatility3